 - Instagram: Provides a “behind the scenes” look at your company.
 A strong Instagram presence is often indicative of a trustworthy brand.

-Keeping in mind that the goal of B2B social is to provide value in customers’ decision making process — get them to know your products, educate them about the benefit and build brand trust through storytelling, following are 5 tips and tactics to build fans and followers, and grow your social networks without begging for permission.
+Keeping in mind that the goal of B2B social is to provide value in customers’ decision-making process — get them to know your products, educate them about the benefit and build brand trust through storytelling.
+The following are 5 tips and tactics to build fans and followers, and grow your social networks without begging for permission.

 Jumpstart your social presence by implementing an employee advocacy portal and, in short, employees become your firm’s brand ambassadors in the digital marketplace.
 Communicate to employees that the company succeeds when they actively promote it.

 Digital communications can be impersonal, and people are naturally more inclined to trust a face than a logo.
-Peer recommendations never go old-fashioned and became ever important on social.
+Peer recommendations never go old-fashioned and become even more important on social media .
 So being able to see an individual’s name and picture on a social media message makes the interaction more human and appealing.
 An added bonus: employees participating in advocacy programs say that their engagement on social media has had a positive effect on their career.
 Expanding professional networks and keeping up with industry trends are the two common benefits of employee involvement in social media.

 Ideas to consider:

 - Share Facebook posts & re-tweet their content—they’ll likely return the favor